pigfly/pigfly.github.io/_posts/2018-03-10-On-Software-Engineering-Process-2.markdown

 Suppose, for example, you’re designing a queue abstraction.

-> Should popping the queue throw a checked exception when the queue is empty?
+> Should popping the queue throw exception when the queue is empty?

 Suppose you want to support a style of programming in the caller in which the queue is popped until the exception is thrown.
 So you choose to throw exception.